FilipLeonard/uHost/README.md

 https://uhostleo.netlify.app/

 - main project from [this Udemy Course](https://www.udemy.com/course/css-the-complete-guide-incl-flexbox-grid-sass/).
-- developed mainly with HTML & CSS
+- uses some JavaScript for modal, backdrop and mobile sidedrawer menu
-- designed with a Mobile-First approach
+- developed with a Mobile-First design approach
 - combines both CSS Grid and Flexbox layout methods
+- _main goal while taking the course was not to deliver this website but to thoroughly understand modern CSS and semantic HTML.
+Therefore, one may notice some "unpolished" aspects in this project (e.g. modal buttons in mobile view, hamburger menu position in modal view, etc)_.